 - Apply for the clinical phase of the program after completing the minimum admission criteria.
 Consult with your advisor and refer to the appropriate Program Admission Criteria.
 This will provide more information on your specific program's requirements.

-- Annual Pennsylvania Child Abuse History Clearance
+- Pennsylvania Child Abuse History Clearance

 - FBI Check

 - Physical examination and required immunizations

 - Review the Human Services/Social Services Program Clearance Procedure (pdf) for complete information on the necessary background checks.

 - You must follow the Prohibitive Offense Procedure (pdf) for Health Career Programs if you have a criminal background.
 If you have a disqualifying criminal history or child abuse record, you will NOT be admitted into the health career program.
 Contact the Program Director or your advisor if you have questions.